bhataparnak/Cloud-Computing/Assignment_3/README.md

 In Object Explorer, right-click yourDatabase and select New Query.
 A blank query window opens that is connected to your database.

+What is Caching?
+Caching is the process of storing data into a cache.
+A cache is a temporary data store where data is kept for later use.
+A cache as a data store is easier for the client (or server) to reach, as opposed to a permanent data store that might be located on a different service, which takes more time and resources to reach (a database or an external API endpoint).

+What is Redis?
+Why use Redis?
+Redis is a high performance open source NoSQL database primarily used as a caching solution for various types of applications.
+What is surprising is that it stores all its data in the RAM and promises highly optimized data reads and writes.

+Setup Redis
+There are multiple ways to run Redis.
+The easiest way to start is to sign-up for the free Redis Cloud service offered by Redis Labs.
+You can then connect to the Redis Cloud database from your app that runs on any platform (Mac, Windows, Linux), or on cloud or PaaS.

+Redis Cloud
+Redis Labs offers Redis Cloud as a fully managed database as a service for free for datasets up to 30 MB.
+You can choose to run the Redis Cloud database as a service on Amazon Web Services, Microsoft Azure, or Google Cloud Platform.
+It is also available in many different regions of the world.
+Creating a Redis instance with Redis Cloud

+1) Sign-up for a free Redis Cloud account: Visit the Redis Labs Get Started page, and click on SIGN UP under “Cloud Hosted” section.
+2) Setup a database endpoint: Once you create and verify your email address, you can login to your Redis Cloud account and create a new database.
+Your Redis Cloud database will be password protected.
+The URL to your endpoint will look like: redis-11111.c1.us-east-1-1.ec2.cloud.redislabs.com:12345

+In this example, 12345 is the port number of your Redis Cloud service.

+redis-11111.c1.us-east-1-1.ec2.cloud.redislabs.com is the URL of your Redis service.

+Profile.js (Present in Assignement_3/routes) should look like this.Update the details by addiding your credentials.

+var redis = require("redis");
+var redisHost = 'redis.us-east-1-1.ec2.cloud.redislabs.com'; //update this
+var redisPort = process.argv[3] || 12345; //update this
+var redisAuth = 'Your_Auth_Key'; //update this
+var client = redis.createClient ({
+    port : redisPort,
+    host : redisHost
+    });
+    client.auth(redisAuth, function(err, response){
+    if(err){
+    throw err;
+    }
+    else{
+        console.log("Connection estabished to redis");
+    }
+    });

 Deploy Node.js to Azure App Service using Visual Studio Code